The effect of ultra-violet photon pumping of H$_2$ in dust-deficient protoplanetary disks: Introduction

+Previous studies showed that the strength of photoevaporation is determined by a number of physical properties such as metallicity, stellar mass, luminosity and chemical composition \citep{Ercolano:2009,Nakatani:2018a,Nakatani:2018b,Wolfer:2019,Komaki:2021}.
+For example, \cite{Nakatani:2018a} performed radiation hydrodynamics simulations with varying the gas metallicity, and showed that photoevaporation is suppressed in low-metallicity disks because of the low abundance of dust grains.
+The mass-loss rate and the overall disk evolution are highly sensitive to the effective disk heating rate, and thus it is important to perform direct numerical simulations in order to study the structure of a photoevaporating disk and to derive realistic physical and chemical profiles under a variety of environments.

 The disk dust properties are characterised by the dust-to-gas mass ratio and the size distribution.
 Since these quantities may be inhomogeneous in time and in space within the disk, the relative importance of the heating processes can also significantly change according to the disk evolution.
 Dust grains undergo physical processing during the disk evolution.
 Numerical calculations show that small dust grains entrain photoevaporative flows \citep{Hutchison:2016}.
 Dust settling may occur in PPDs, as inferred from infrared observations and SED modelling \citep{DAlessio:1999,DAlessio:2006,Grant:2018}.
-Grown dust can move inward by radial drift, likely making the dust disk radius apparently smaller than the gas disk radius, as suggested by ALMA observations \citep{DeGregorioMonsalvo:2013,Ansdell:2018}.
+Dust sedimentation can also significantly reduce the local dust-to-gas mass ratio of the disk surface.
 Millimeter observations suggest that the dust mass decreases as the system age increases \citep{Mathews:2012, Ansdell:2016, Pascucci:2016, Ansdell:2017}.
-Dust sedimentation can reduce the local dust-to-gas mass ratio of the disk surface significantly.
 The total dust-to-gas mass ratio of a disk likely varies through its evolutionary phases.

-Dust growth changes the total surface area of grains.
-It strongly impacts on the disk opacity, photoelectric heating, dust-gas collision, and formation of molecules, meaning that dust growth does impact on photoevaporation and disk lifetimes \citep{Gorti:2015}.
-Although the actual dust-to-gas mass ratio is uncertain, overall it appears meaningful to study the evolution of PPDs with considering a wide range of dust-to-gas mass ratio.
+\citet{Gorti:2015} perform a set of one-dimensional disk evolution simulations by incorporating viscous accretion, photoevaporation, and dust evolution.
+They show that the dust evolution results in the increase of small dust grains, which affects the dust attenuation, photoelectric heating, dust-gas collision, and formation of molecules.
+Clearly, dust grain growth is an important process for disk evolution, and the amount of dust can critically affect the disk structure and dispersal process.
+Unfortunately, previous studies do not address explicitly how the reduced amount of dust grains, i.e., low dust-to-gas ratios, affect photoevaporation and disk dispersal efficiency.